 Avoid eating peppers, green leafy veggies, guava, broccoli and other vitamin C foods in excess.

-Sodas should be avoided to help reduce recurrence of stones.
+Sodas should be avoided to help reduce the recurrence of stones.

 You need to limit caffeine and alcohol.